 Thai food is one of our favorite cuisines and one that we make a lot at home, so it takes a really good Thai restaurant for us to get excited.
 Luckily there's no shortage of Thai restaurants in the city for when we just don't feel like cooking- Nicky's Thai Kitchen being one of the most universally loved and acclaimed.

-Two Locations Worth Visiting
+Three Locations Worth Visiting

 The North Side location is BYOB with just a $5 corkage fee per bottle, while the downtown location has its own bar and a $10 corkage fee if you decide to BYOB instead.

 For appetizers we usually start with the crab rangoon served with a housemade pineapple sauce, or the fresh spring rolls when it's hot outside.
 The spring rolls are so refreshing with the tender rice wrapper surrounding the rice noodles, tofu, basil, and veggies, while the peanut dipping sauce provides a nice burst of flavor.